 There is no known exploit for this problem.

-Also note that libcurl is used by many applications, and not always
+Note that libcurl is used by many applications, and not always advertised as such.

 libcurl 7.21.7 avoids setting the option that selects delegation.